lucascorumba/study-projects/tweet-inverted-index/README.md

 ![text search operation](../readme-imgs/text-matching-example.png)

 Even though 'comer' ('eat') isn't contained in the searched `ts_vector`, 'comi' ('ate') is.
-So the operation returned **True** (`t`), as both words stem down to the same thing.
+So the operation returned `t` (**True**), as both words stem down to the same thing.

 ### Back to Indexes
-That was a lot!
 Time to return to:
 >"Also, we are not limited to indexing columns, the key field(s) for the index can be specified as **expressions**."

 As the column type of a GIN index has to be of `tsvector` type, we can use the `to_tsvector` function as a expression when defining the index.
-That command would look like:
+That statement would look like:
 ```
 CREATE INDEX name ON table USING gin(to_tsvector('language', column));
 ```
 Anyway, that is as far as we go with indexes for now.
 Next, let's take a look at the whole project.

 ## Project Overview
-This all is very nice and fancy, but we need a good chunk of data to put it to work.
+This is all very nice and fancy, but we need a good chunk of data to put it to work.

+To fetch text data I used the [Twitter API v2](https://developer.twitter.com/en/docs/twitter-api).
+More specifically, the [mentions endpoint](https://developer.twitter.com/en/docs/twitter-api/tweets/timelines/api-reference/get-users-id-mentions).
+It returns all tweets mentioning a specified user.
+It also incudes replies to tweets made by the user we are checking on.

+Analyzing recent mentions can be a good way to gauge how people are interacting to some brand, person or company.

+This endpoint allow requests of 5 to 100 tweets.
+And up to the most recent 800 can be fetched if pagination is implemented.
+I used this range of tweets per request to define how often database writes would happen.

+*...to do*

+### About the Scripts
+- `get_tweets.py`
+    - Running this as the main script will make a request for 10 tweets.
+The request will be formatted and printed, but no changes are made, so we get to see all the data and metadata.
+    - This script has all the logic necessary to make a connection to the endpoint and build the request.
+    - The pagination logic is implemented here.
+- `hidden_dist.py` -> This one should be renamed to `hidden.py`
+    - It holds the credentials to make a connection to the database.
+Add yours and rename the file.
+- `utils.py`
+    - Helper functions.
+- `tweets_to_db.py`
+    - Makes connection to the database.
+    - Execute SQL commands
+    -

 ## Requirements
 It's recommended to not install required packages globally, but locally under a project subfolder using `venv`: